-The Benton H. Box Award - Dr. Julian Agyeman
+The Benton H. Box Award - Dr. Wayne Freimund

-The William C. Everhart Award - Judy Braus
+The William C. Everhart Award - Julia Washburn

-The Walter T. Cox Award - Brad Wyche
+The Walter T. Cox Award - Anne Springs Close

-The Dwight A. Holder Award - Dr. Wade Vagias
+The Dwight A. Holder Award - Dr. Keenan Adams

-Fran P. Mainella Award - Priscilla E. Geigis
+Fran P. Mainella Award - awarded in alternative years

-The Robert G. Stanton Award - awarded alternate years
+The Robert G. Stanton Award - Dr. Lavelle Merritt

 The Award is named in appreciation of Dr. Box's distinguished career as an educator/administrator, especially as Dean of the College of Forest and Recreation Resources at Clemson University, which he led to national and international recognition for academic excellence and for leadership in fostering private innovation in resource management.
 The Award recognizes the teacher who by precept and example inspires in students the quest for knowledge; or the administrator who fosters a learning environment and encourages curriculum innovation to inculcate an "environmental ethic" as the rule of conduct involving resource management, development and utilization; or the private practitioner whose management over a sustained period demonstrates leadership in preserving, enhancing, renewing and restoring a livable environment.

-The Benton H. Box Award was awarded to Dr. Julian Agyeman in for recognition as a teacher and practitioner who by precept and example inspiresin students the quest for knowledge and encourages curriculum innovation to inculcate an “environmental ethic” as the rule of conduct.
+The Benton H. Box Award was awarded to Dr. Wayne Freimund for recognition as a teacher who by precept and example inspiresin students the quest for knowledge and encourages curriculum innovation to inculcate an “environmental ethic” as the rule of conduct.

 The Award is named in appreciation of the distinguished career of Bill Everhart as field interpreter, researcher, administrator, author, and creator of the National Park Service's Harpers Ferry Center for creative design and communication, which has received national and international recognition for excellence.
 The Award recognizes sustained achievements during a career or in a specific episode that illuminate, provide creative insights to, and that foster an appreciation of our natural and cultural heritage.

-The William C. Everhart Award was awarded to Judy Braus for recognition of sustained achievements during a career or in a specific episode that illuminate, provide creative insights to, and that foster an appreciation of our natural and cultural heritage.
+The William C. Everhart Award was awarded to Julia Washburn for recognition of sustained achievements during a career or in a specific episode that illuminate, provide creative insights to, and that foster an appreciation of our natural and cultural heritage.

 The Award is so named in appreciation of Dr. Cox's distinguished career in education and public service, especially his tenure as President of Clemson University and as the Director of the Santee-Cooper Authority.
 The Award recognizes sustained achievement in public service on the firing line, where the public interest meets the private interest in public policy formulation and administration; distinguished leadership and support of innovation in conflict resolution of policy initiatives that enhance the quality of life; personal achievements during a career or in a specific episode that provides inspiration and leadership to others in serving the above purposes.

-The Walter T. Cox Award was awarded to Brad Wyche for sustained achievement in public service providing leadership in administration of public lands and for policy formation affecting our natural and cultural resources.
+The Walter T. Cox Award was awarded to Ann Springs Close for sustained achievement in public service providing leadership in administration of public lands and for policy formation affecting our natural and cultural resources.

 The Award is named in honor of Mr. Holder's illustrious career as an entrepreneur and public servant.
 As Chairman of the South Carolina Parks, Recreation and Tourism Commission he led South Carolina's parks into a new era of service to the people of South Carolina and the nation.
 The Award recognizes outstanding work by doctoral candidates in the Department of Parks, Recreation and Tourism Management; a member of the Department faculty for original research, scholarly writing, and innovative and inspired teaching; the faculty adviser and graduate student as a team, for initiatives that foster understanding of and provide new insights into the promotion, management, wise use and enjoyment of South Carolina's natural and cultural heritage in perpetuity; and distinguished academic leadership by a member of the Department faculty.
 (Mr. Holder passed away in Spring 2006).

-The Dwight A. Holder Award was awarded to Dr. Wade Vagias, for outstanding work and sustained achievement that foster understanding, wise use, and conservation of natural and cultural resources.
+The Dwight A. Holder Award was awarded to Dr. Keenan Adams, for outstanding work and sustained achievement that foster understanding, wise use, and conservation of natural and cultural resources.

 The Award is named in appreciation of the dynamic career of Fran Mainella as the first woman Director of the National Park Service.
 As Director, she focused some of her many efforts on creating systems of connected parks and developing innovative partnerships to expand services.
 Director Mainella was previously the Director of the Florida State Park Service and the Executive Director of the Florida Recreation and Park Association.
 The Award recognized sustained and innovative achievement by a woman in the management of North America's natural, historic or cultural heritage.

 The Award is named in appreciation of the remarkable career of Robert Stanton as the first African-American Director of the National Park Service.
 Among the many accomplishments of Director Stanton was expansion of the interpretation of diverse cultural meanings inherent in National Parks and increased participation by racial and ethnic minorities as both visitors and employees.
-The Award recognized sustained and innovative achievement by a member of a racial or ethnic minority in the management of North America’s natural, historic and cultural heritage.
+The Award recognizes sustained and innovative achievement in promoting racial or ethnic diversity in the management of North America’s natural, historic and cultural heritage.